ccuongle/backup_email_ingestor_microservice/docs/brownfield-architecture.md

     -   **Body**: `{"reason": "user_requested"}`
 -   **`GET /session/status`**: Retrieves the status of the current session, including all services and queue stats.
 -   **`POST /polling/trigger`**: Manually triggers a one-time poll for unread emails.
--   **`GET /metrics`**: Provides high-level metrics about the current session.
+-   **`GET /metrics`**: Provides high-level metrics about the current session, sourced from `redis_manager`.
+-   **`GET /health`**: Returns a `200 OK` status if the service is running and can connect to Redis, otherwise `503 Service Unavailable`.

 #### External APIs

 -   **Microsoft Graph API**: Heavily used for fetching emails, managing webhooks, and marking emails as read.
+All calls are now wrapped with proactive rate limiting and an exponential backoff retry strategy.

--   **MS4 Persistence Service**: `POST` request to `http://localhost:8002/metadata`.
+-   **MS4 Persistence Service**: The `unified_email_processor` no longer makes direct calls.
+Instead, processed payloads are sent in batches by the `ms4_batch_sender` to the `/batch-metadata` endpoint.

 ## Technical Debt and Known Issues

 ### Critical Technical Debt

-2.  **Inconsistent HTTP Clients**: The codebase uses both `requests` and `httpx`.
-Standardizing on `httpx` would be beneficial as it supports async requests, which could be a future performance enhancement.
+-   **Inconsistent Session/Token Managers**: There are `session_manager.py` and `token_manager.py` in both `core/` and `cache/` (for session) or `utils/` (for token).
+These should be consolidated to avoid confusion and ensure a single source of truth.
+The `cache/redis_manager.py` already handles much of the session state.

 ### Workarounds and Gotchas

--   **`pyngrok` Dependency**: The webhook service is critically dependent on `ngrok`.
+-   **`pyngrok` Dependency**: The webhook service is critically dependent on `ngrok` for local development.
 If `ngrok` is down or blocked, the real-time ingestion will fail, and the system will have to rely on polling.
+This dependency is primarily for local development and would be replaced by a public endpoint in a production deployment.
 -   **Redis State**: The application's state is entirely dependent on Redis.
-The `concurrent_storage/session_manager.py` script provides a CLI for managing this state, which is essential for debugging and manual intervention.
+The `cache/redis_manager.py` and `cache/session_manager.py` provide the interface for managing this state.

 ## Integration Points and External Dependencies